NexInfinite/videotoascii/README.md

 # How to use
 Download the project as a zip, extract everything and then run the command below.
 Make sure to include `frames`.
 ### Installation
-run `pip3 install youtube_dl opencv-python sty cursor pillow`
+run `pip3 install youtube_dl opencv-python sty cursor pillow mss`
 ### Basic Command
 `python3 ascii.py`